 Matrox G400 (1999) The first graphics chip which could natively drive two monitors.
 On top of that the G400 MAX version was the most powerful graphics card around on its release, meaning you could game across two monitors with just one card, something that neither ATi nor nVidia came up with for several more years.
 Unfortunately, management wrangles meant that Matrox's subsequent product releases were botched, and nothing ever came from the G400's strong positioning.

 nVidia GeForce 256 (1999) The first graphics processing unit to carry the term "GPU".
-What differentiated this from other graphic processors was the inclusion of transform (placing polygons) and lighting in the hardware itself.
+What differentiated this from most other graphic processors was the inclusion of transform (placing polygons) and lighting in the hardware itself.
 The CPU normally handled those in prior hardware.
 The GeForce 2, an evolution of the 256, introduced two other kinds of graphics cards: budget (MX series) and professional (Pro series).
 The impact of the GeForce 256 was so great, many games up until 2006 only required its successor, the GeForce 2.

 3dfx Voodoo5 (2000) What was notable about this video card was that in a desperate attempt to take the crown, 3dfx wanted this GPU to be scalable.
-Graphics cards sporting two GPUs were released, and it almost accumulated into 4 with the Voodoo5 6000, but the company folded before that happened.
+Graphics cards sporting two GPUs were released, and it almost accumulated into 4 with the Voodoo5 6000, but the company folded and was acquired by Nvidia before that happened.
 One major factor that contributed to this demise was the sudden rise in the prices of RAM chips, and the Voodoo5 needed LOTS of it (because each GPU needed its own bank of RAM; they couldn't share it), which would have driven production costs over the roof.
 On a more positive note the, Voodoo5 was the first PC GPU to support anti-aliasing, though enabling it resulted in a major performance hit.
 A single-GPU version called the Voodoo4 was also released, but got steamrollered by the equally-priced, far more powerful GeForce 2 MX that came out at the same time.

 ATi Radeon (2000) The Radeon was ATI's first real contender for a well performing 3D graphics chip, and basically started the road that put ATI in the place of 3dfx as nVidia's main rival.
 Notably, it was the first GPU to compress all textures to make better use of memory bandwidth, and also optimized its rendering speed by only rendering pixels that were visible to the player.
 Despite being much more technologically elegant than the GeForce 2, it lacked the brute force of its rival, and only outperformed it at high resolutions where neither chip really delivered acceptable performance.